damianhakert/damianhakert.github.io/source/jobs/developer-edge/index.html.md

   interview with the Edge Lead.
 * Candidates will then be invited to schedule a 45-minute technical interview with a Senior Developer.
-* Candidates will be invited to schedule a interview with our VP of Engineering.
+* Candidates will be invited to schedule an interview with our VP of Engineering.
 * Finally, candidates will have an interview with our CEO.
 * Successful candidates will subsequently be made an offer via email.